Top 10 Best Sites

 A few weeks down the road, introduce each other to friends and officially become a couple.

-Sometime between year two and three, if you are so inclined, look to buy a home together or think about a civil union or marriage.
+Sometime between year two and three, if they are committed and in love, a gay couple may look to buy a home together or think about a civil union or marriage.

 If we all followed these rules, there would be no need for all those wonderful dating websites and my job as a dating coach would be made obsolete.